 Rankings Change by User and Location:

 Typically your product or service pages are “aimed” at certain search concepts, and with ranking strength, they will rank for a number of specific but related search phrases, but never for everything.
-One of the other risks of fixating on a certain search phrase or the number phrases you rank for is that you may rank for 50 search phrases that bring you 2 clicks per month because they are rarely searched but then have one phrase that brings you hundreds of visits per month.
+One of the other risks of fixating on a certain search phrase or the number of phrases you rank for is that you may rank for 50 search phrases that bring you 2 clicks per month because they are rarely searched but then have one phrase that brings you hundreds of visits per month.
 That one phrase is far more important to your business (if it converts), than the other 50, even if the other 50 make you feel good, or are reported by your SEO company as a success.
-It is best to avoid ranking reports in general, other than in the case of where you have truly nailed down your bread and butter terms that are converting for you.
-In this case, it is worth keeping a close eye, but in most cases small business owners can get sidetracked on the number of different phrases they rank for, or even on a specific phrase that may not even bring in good traffic.
+It is best to avoid ranking reports in general, other than in the case where you have truly nailed down the bread-and-butter terms that are converting for you.
+In this case, it is worth keeping a close eye, but in most cases, small business owners can get sidetracked on the number of different phrases they rank for, or even on a specific phrase that may not even bring in good traffic.
+And even with your bread-and-butter terms, you may rank differently by user and location as mentioned above.

 Global vs Local Search Terms:

 Another item that sometimes leads people in the wrong direction is ranking for a global phrase vs. local.
 This gets more to where traffic can lead you astray, but I just wanted to touch on it here.
 A local business that serves a local community may get large volumes of traffic from ranking for a blog post on a subject, and this can be beneficial to their site as a whole if people find the post useful and link to it, but if it mostly generates traffic that is outside their market and doesn’t convert, it has a different type of usefulness.
-As mentioned, this traffic and ranking does have SEO value, but maybe something to filter out when looking at general SEO goals and progress.
+As mentioned, this traffic and ranking do have SEO value, but may be something to filter out when looking at general SEO goals and progress.
+Google algorithm updates in 2022 reduced this happening as often for small businesses.
+I saw many small businesses lose their “global” rankings with blog posts, but still keep local rankings and traffic.
+To the point that I saw some sites lose 40% of search traffic year over year, but still have an increase in conversions (calls, form fills, appointments, etc.)

 In the end, you want to focus on rankings and traffic that converts to new customers and clients.
 Though some rankings do help for different reasons, I see it cause stress and lead to confusion more than it helps in many cases.
 I just wanted to help inform business owners of how they can be confused or head down the wrong road when relying too much on ranking metrics for progress.
 The goal is to rank for the right things that bring you business or generate links and search strength.
 The other isn’t necessarily worth your time and stress.